stefaniedev/freecodecamp-coursework/9-intermediate-front-end-development-projects/4-use-the-twitch-tv-json-api/readme.md

-# Tribute Page
+# Twitch TV Streamers
-This is my FreeCodeCamp Tribute Page from the Basic Front End Development Projects section.
-I chose to make a tribute page to Dr. Sigmund Freud.
+This is my FreeCodeCamp Twitch TV Streamers App from the Intermediate Front End Development Projects section.
+I added a feature to sort streamers by those who are online or offline.

 --Made with 💗 by Stefanie Feltman